alimooo1/Notes-A-React-App/README.md

 It keeps your notes.
 You can delete them or search in them.
 Also with Refreshing the page, Notes will not be lost :)

-At the end I should say this app 2 modes.
+At the end I should say this app has 2 modes.
 Dark and Light!

 # Getting Started with Create React App